Tech-at-DU/ACS-2130-Core-Data-Structures/README.md

 ## Assignments

-### Coding Modules
+## Assignment Submissions

+We will be using [Gradescope](gradescope.com), which allows us to provide fast and accurate feedback on your work. *All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.*

 Each lesson will have an associated module consisting of review, conceptual, and coding activities as well as interview prep related to the topic.
 At the end of each week you will turn your module work into gradescope for feedback and a score.

+Resubmissions are open until 11:59pm on the Sunday that follows the final day of class.

 ### Technical Article

 Students will also write a technical article about a topic related to course content to deepen their understanding, improve their technical writing skills, and demonstrate mastery of computer science, which will bolster their online presence as knowledgeable and proficient software engineers.

-## Assignment Submissions

-We will be using [Gradescope](gradescope.com), which allows us to provide fast and accurate feedback on your work. *All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.*

 As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
 You may also submit regrade requests if you feel we have made a mistake.

 ## Evaluation